CerebriumAI/airbyte_dbt_facebook_ads/README.md

 ### Source Data Location

-By default, this package will look for your Intercom data in the `intercom` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your Intercom data is, please add the following configuration to your `dbt_project.yml` file:
+By default, this package will look for your facebook_ads data in the `facebook_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+If this is not where your facebook_ads data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml